ganeti/ganeti/doc/design-2.3.rst

 a restart or crash of the master daemon.

-Priorities also need to be considered inside the locking library to ensure opcodes with higher priorities get locks first, but the design changes for this will be discussed in a separate section.
+Priorities also need to be considered inside the locking library to ensure opcodes with higher priorities get locks first.
+See :ref:`locking priorities <locking-priorities>` for more details.

 Worker pool
 +++++++++++